RDeBont/KeyLoggerPy/README.md

 - Started with the assumption this would be very difficult to implement
 - Used AI for some complex parts where I got stuck
-- Originally created a more stealthy version, but chose not to publish it because:
-  - It contained malware-like functionality
-  - The current version is detectable (unlike that version, Sometimes it would be pick up but somtimes not)

 ## Technical Details